bucs110fall2024/final-project-to-the-moon/template_final_project-master copy/README.md

 ### Classes

-- << You should have a list of each of your classes with a description >>
+1.GameBoard - creates a game board with ladders and slides, and creates two six-sided dice 2.Player - creates two players to battle it out

 ## ATP